 Tickeron ratings are formulated such that a rating of 1 designates the most successful stocks in a given industry, while a rating of 100 points to the least successful stocks for that industry.

-APA's Valuation (30) in the Oil And Gas Production industry is somewhat better than the same rating for OXY (80).
-This means that APA’s stock grew somewhat faster than OXY’s over the last 12 months.
+APA's Valuation (40) in the Oil And Gas Production industry is in the same range as OXY (61).
+This means that APA’s stock grew similarly to OXY’s over the last 12 months.

 | APA | OXY | |